-The tip counting library provides all functions to store the available amount of tips for following methods.
+The tip counting library provides all functions to store the available number of tips for following methods.
 This is useful if a method does not use up all tips on the deck.
 After a new start of a method, the instrument will continue using the next available tip.

-The "TipCount" Prefix has been removed for a better overview.
+The "TipCount" Prefix has been removed, in order to provide a better overview.

-Command Icon Action Performed Write2 3 5 Writes the indexes from the given sequence to the element counter database in the system directory.
-Read2 No 95 Reads the indexes from the element counter database in the System directory into the given sequence.
-Edit2 95 Reads the indexes from the element counter database into the given sequence and prompts the user to edit the sequence graphically.
+Command lcon Action Performed Write2 295 Writes the indexes from the given sequence to the element counter database in the system directory.
+Read2 200 Reads the indexes from the element counter database in the System directory into the given sequence.
+Edit2 A Reads the indexes from the element counter database into the given sequence and prompts the user to edit the sequence graphically.